 The WAACHS also found that seven-in-ten Indigenous children were living in families that had experienced three or more major life stress events (like a death in the family, serious illness, family breakdown, financial problems, or arrest) in the year before the survey, and one-in-five had experienced seven or more major stress events .

 Kidney disease is a serious health problem for many Indigenous people.
-In 2008-2012, ESKD was seven times more common for Indigenous people than for non-Indigenous people [Derived from ].
+In 2009-2013, ESRD was six times more common for Indigenous people than for non-Indigenous people (Derived from ).

-ESKD affects Indigenous people when they are much younger than it does among non-Indigenous people.
-In 2008-2012, almost three-in-five Indigenous people who were diagnosed with kidney disease were younger than 55 years of age (less than one-third of non-Indigenous people were younger than 55 years of age) (Figure 5) [Derived from ].
+ESRD affects Indigenous people when they are much younger compared with non-Indigenous people.
+In 2009-2015, almost three-in-five Indigenous people who were diagnosed with kidney disease were younger than 55 years (less than one-third of non-Indigenous people were younger than 55 years) (Figure 5) (Derived from ).

 Figure 5.
-Rates (per million) of end-stage kidney disease for Indigenous and non-Indigenous people, by age-group (years) 2008-2012
+Rates (per million) of end-stage renal disease for Indigenous and non-Indigenous people, by age-group (years) 2009-2013

-Dialysis was the most common reason for Indigenous people to be admitted to hospital in 2011-12 .
+Dialysis was the most common reason for Indigenous people to be admitted to hospital in 2012-13 .
 Almost one-half of all Indigenous hospital admissions were for dialysis.
-Indigenous people were admitted to hospital for dialysis around 12 times more often than were other Australians.
+Indigenous people were admitted to hospital for dialysis around 10 times more often than other Australians .

 Some people need to have dialysis every day.
 Dialysis can be undertaken at hospitals, special out-of-hospital satellite units, or in the home (which requires special equipment and training for the patient and their carers, and is very costly) .
 Accessing dialysis can sometimes be very difficult for Indigenous people who live in rural or remote locations and they may have to travel to receive treatment.

-In 2006-2010, Indigenous people were almost four times more likely to die from kidney disease than were non-Indigenous people .
+In 2008-2012, Indigenous people were almost three times more likely to die from kidney disease than non-Indigenous people .